When looking for places to eat in Stornoway, The Harris and Lewis Smokehouse is the latest culinary delight to hit the Outer Hebrides.

 Not what you expected me to say?
 Well, we didn’t book in advance and we visited on the off chance, so that’s our fault (if there is fault to be had) but I think it’s brilliant that there is such a buzz around this place and although we were disappointed that we didn’t get to have a meal, we really should take the time to celebrate new success and will know to book in advance next time.

 I think the island has been waiting for somewhere like this and I am glad to see a new business thriving.
-Still, I want to give you an honest opinion, as always, and I could skirt past any negatives and keep this post fluffy and light but there is something that’s niggling at me and it’s something that we experienced.
+Still, I want to give you an honest opinion, as always, and I could skirt past any negatives and keep this post fluffy and light but something is niggling at me and it’s something that we experienced.
 Immediate family members also experienced this and other relatives have since commented on it.

-On a couple of occasions, my family have visited the Harris Smokehouse for lunch and they didn’t have a lot of the specials or food on the menu available and it’s silly things like that which leave people disappointed and often they won’t return.
+On a couple of occasions, my family have visited the Harris Smokehouse for lunch and they didn’t have a lot of the listed specials or food on the menu available and it’s silly things like that which leave people disappointed and often they won’t return.

 Customer service.
 Customer service is so important.